AnotherJohnH/picoX7/README.md

 + UART-1 (RX) implements the MIDI-IN interface
 + Two PIO state machines are used to generate I2S and MCLK for the DAC module

-See the [schematic](https://github.com/AnotherJohnH/picoX7/blob/main/docs/schematic_v0.02.pdf).
-Note, the displays on the schematic have no software support at the moment.
+See the [schematic](https://github.com/AnotherJohnH/picoX7/blob/main/docs/schematic_v0.03.pdf).
+Note, the LCD display on the schematic has no software support at the moment.

 |Pin|Peripheral|Allocation|
 |---|---|---|